IanCabacungan/TabMuter/README.md

 # TabMuter
-Chrome extension to mute tabs
+Chrome extension designed to mute tabs.
+You can cycle through all noisy tabs using a specified hotkey and use another to mute individual or all noisy tabs.